coordt/developerdocs/docs/01-setup/servers.md

 # SSH Configuration

 Add this bit of text to your `~/.ssh/config` file.
 It will allow you to access the test server by its name.
-For example `ssh dmi-test`.
+For example `ssh coolorg-test`.

 ```
 Host bastion